-And another important point is that when you draw up a route you do it standing up.
-I've tried to do routes while I'm moving around and then we don't talk about one or two minutes anymore, we go into the category of "eternity".
+And another important point is that when tracing a route you do it stopped.
+I have tried to make routes while I am moving and then we are not talking about one or two minutes, we move to the category of "eternity".

 If navigation is the main feature that separates the 820 from the 520, GroupTrack is the main new feature when compared to the rest of the range.
 It's a new feature that debuts with the 820.
 In essence it's taking the already classic LiveTrack feature a step further, allowing you to see on your Edge 820 screen where your friends or group members are so you can catch up with them.